-Soy Export Sustainability, LLC, (SES) will provide shipment-specific record keeping and documentation information for U.S. soybeans.
-To ensure proper accounting of mass balance of U.S. soybeans compliant with this Protocol up to the point where certificates are issued for batches of compliant soy at point of export, the Protocol requires the following:
+Soybean Export Sustainability, LLC, (SES) will provide shipment-specific recordkeeping and documentation information for U.S. soybeans and U.S. soybean by-products.
+To ensure proper accounting of U.S. soybeans compliant with this Protocol up to the point where certificates are issued for batches of compliant soy at the point of export, as well as U.S. Soy sold through the value chain, the Protocol requires the following:

-- 1. SES, acting as the developer, owner, and operator of the Protocol, will annually determine the total amount of U.S. Soy that is in compliance with the Protocol, based on information provided by the authorized audit bodies. - a.
+- SES, acting as the developer, owner and operator of the Protocol, will annually determine the total amount of U.S. Soy that is in compliance with the Protocol based on information provided by the authorized audit bodies. - a.
 This determination will be based on a calculation of the total number of soybean-producing acres that the group has entered into the Protocol and the average yield per acre recorded by the group. - 2.
-This information will be maintained via a record keeping system that resides on an internet-accessible database (the Database). - 3.
-A unique certificate will be produced for each batch of U.S. Soy exported under this Protocol that is compliant and recorded in the Database. - 4.
-Shippers using the Database will establish and maintain a firm-specific record that will provide the necessary information for a uniquely identified shipment-specific document to accompany individual U.S. Soy exports. - 5.
-In order to receive the certificate of compliance with this Protocol, a Shipper or exporter desiring to transport certified soy must: - a.
+This information will be maintained via a recordkeeping system that resides on an internet-accessible database (the Database). - A unique certificate will be produced for each batch of U.S. Soy exported or transferred under this Protocol that is compliant and recorded in the Database. - 4.
+Exporters and Customers using the Database will establish and maintain a firm-specific record that will provide the necessary information for a uniquely identified shipment-specific document to accompany individual U.S. Soy exports. - 5.
+In order to receive the certificate of compliance with this Protocol, an exporter or customer desiring to transport certified soy must: - a.
 Register as a user of the U.S. Soy Sustainability Assurance Protocol (SSAP). - b.
-Establish a Shipper-specific and secure record on the Database. - c.
-Document shipment-specific information on the Shipper-specific secure record.
-The record
+Establish an account-specific and secure record on the Database.

-- created and maintained by the Shipper will include, at a minimum, the volume and date of shipment of soy from the U.S. Additional information may be recorded by the Shipper. - d.
+- c.
+Document shipment-specific information on the secure record.
+The record created and maintained by the firm will include, at a minimum, the volume and date of shipment of soy.
+Additional information may be recorded by the Shipper. - d.
 Agree to allow SES access to the volume and date of shipment of soy from the U.S. - 6.
-Each shipment of soy certified by this Protocol will be accompanied by a uniquely identified (numbered) shipment-specific document containing selected information from the Shippers' record, and an SES attestation that the specific batch of soy follows a mass balance accounting method chain of custody from a volume of Protocol-compliant soy verified by the authorized audit body. - 7.
-In no circumstance will a Shipper be issued a certificate if the batch in question did not follow a mass balance accounting method chain of custody from a volume of Protocol-compliant soy verified by the authorized audit body, or if the certificate would result in that soy shipment exceeding the volume of Protocol-compliant soy verified by the authorized audit body.
-This ensures that the volume of Protocol-compliant soy as claimed by SES-issued certificates never exceeds the total volume of Protocol-compliant soy entered into the system (recorded in point 1, above). - 8.
-SES will use the volume and date of shipment of soy from the U.S. to manage and provide necessary reporting on the Protocol.
-Soy Export Sustainability, LLC, will also maintain the website and an alternative/backup system for document issuance and record keeping should the web-based system not be available.
+Each shipment of soy certified by this Protocol will be accompanied by a uniquely identified (numbered) shipment-specific document containing selected information from the Shippers' record, and an SES attestation that the specific batch of soy follows a volume of Protocol-compliant soy verified by the authorized audit body. - 7.
+In no circumstance will an Exporter or Customer be issued a certificate if the batch in question is not from a volume of Protocol-compliant soy verified by the authorized audit body, or if the certificate would result in that soy shipment exceeding the volume of Protocol-compliant soy verified by the authorized audit body.
+This ensures that the volume of Protocol-compliant soy as claimed by SES-issued certificates, never exceeds the total volume of Protocol-compliant soy entered into the system (recorded in point 1 above). - 8.
+SES will use the volume and date of shipments of soy to manage and provide necessary reporting on the Protocol.
+Soybean Export Sustainability, LLC, will also maintain the website and an alternative/ backup system for document issuance and recordkeeping should the web-based system not be available.